Return to top

 Ezekiel 4:9 Organic Sprouted Whole Grain Cereal, Original

-Ezekiel makes some of the most nutritious cereal – it’s USDA Organic, made with sprouted live grains, legumes, seeds and has absolutely no flour!
-This is one of the healthiest boxed cereal options and would be my top granola pick, but just like the Uncle Sam cereal, it’s a little on the bland side and works well when paired with another cereal 50-50.
+Ezekiel makes some of the most nutritious cereal – it’s certified USDA organic, made with sprouted live grains, legumes, and seeds, and has absolutely no flour!
+This is one of the healthier options for boxed cereal.
+It is a great option if you are watching your sugar intake.
+But just like the Uncle Sam cereal, it’s a little on the bland side and works well when paired with another cereal 50-50.
 They have a few other flavors (Almond, Golden Flax, etc.) that are equally good for you!

 Ingredients: Organic Sprouted Whole Wheat, Organic Malted Barley, Organic Sprouted Whole Barley, Organic Sprouted Whole Millet, Organic Sprouted Whole Lentils, Organic Sprouted Whole Soybeans, Organic Sprouted Whole Spelt, Filtered Water, Sea Salt.